cfengine/documentation/how-to-guides/basic-cfengine-guide/basic-guide-promise-policy-writing.markdown

 #### Add a Promise that Pulls Changes to Masterfiles on the Hub from Masterfiles on GitHub ####

 #### Test the Workflow With a `Hello World` Promise ####

+In the simple `hello_world` example shown below, the `promise` is that the `Hello World` message will be sent to the log.

 1. Create a bundle.